Jalopy-Tech/WUTF8Console/README.md

 This library has been written for students learning C++ coding in Windows where foreign-language input to the Windows console is needed.
 Before now, non-ASCII characters could only be entered with these commands when using an obsolete non-Unicode compliant IDE such as [Dev-C++ 5.2](https://sourceforge.net/projects/orwelldevcpp/) with the Windows locale coding page set to the desired language.

- Modern IDEs such as [Embarcadero Dev-C++ 6.3](https://github.com/Embarcadero/Dev-Cpp),  [Code::Blocks](https://www.codeblocks.org/) and [Visual Studio Code](https://code.visualstudio.com/) could not be used.
+ Modern IDEs such as [Embarcadero Dev-C++ 6.3](https://github.com/Embarcadero/Dev-Cpp),  [Code::Blocks](https://www.codeblocks.org/), [Visual Studio Code](https://code.visualstudio.com/) and [Visual Studio](https://visualstudio.microsoft.com/) could not be used.
 These IDEs can now be used when using this library.

 I hope this library is useful for: